HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/enablingadb.md

 ### Agents

 An array of agent names that can be called from the REST endpoint.
-The API doesn't check if the agent is suitable for being called individually, it is the developers responsibility to ensure this.
+The API doesn't check if the agent is suitable for being called individually, it's the developers responsibility to ensure this.

 ### Forms & Mode